TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtpd.rst

       where ``conn`` is :attr:`conn`.

-   The :class:`SMTPChannel` operates by invoking methods named ``smtp_<command>`` upon reception of a command line from the client.
-Built into the base :class:`SMTPChannel` class are methods for handling the following commands (and responding to them appropriately):
+   The :class:`SMTPChannel` operates by invoking methods named ``smtp_<command>`` upon reception of a command line kutoka the client.
+Built into the base :class:`SMTPChannel` kundi are methods for handling the following commands (and responding to them appropriately):

    ======== ===================================================================
    Command  Action taken
    ======== ===================================================================
-   HELO     Accepts the greeting from the client and stores it in
+   HELO     Accepts the greeting kutoka the client and stores it in
             :attr:`seen_greeting`.
 Sets server to base command mode.
-   EHLO     Accepts the greeting from the client and stores it in
+   EHLO     Accepts the greeting kutoka the client and stores it in
             :attr:`seen_greeting`.
 Sets server to extended command mode.
    NOOP     Takes no action.
    QUIT     Closes the connection cleanly.
    MAIL     Accepts the "MAIL FROM:" syntax and stores the supplied address as
-            :attr:`mailfrom`.
+            :attr:`mailkutoka`.
 In extended command mode, accepts the :rfc:`1870` SIZE attribute and responds appropriately based on the value of *data_size_limit*.
    RCPT     Accepts the "RCPT TO:" syntax and stores the supplied addresses in
             the :attr:`rcpttos` list.
-   RSET     Resets the :attr:`mailfrom`, :attr:`rcpttos`, and
+   RSET     Resets the :attr:`mailkutoka`, :attr:`rcpttos`, and
             :attr:`received_data`, but not the greeting.
    DATA     Sets the internal state to :attr:`DATA` and stores remaining lines
-            from the client in :attr:`received_data` until the terminator ``"\r\n.\r\n"`` is received.
+            kutoka the client in :attr:`received_data` until the terminator ``"\r\n.\r\n"`` is received.
    HELP     Returns minimal information on command syntax VRFY     Returns code 252 (the server doesn't know if the address is valid)